 You can also log in to the eMPF Mobile App, go to “Manage MPF” > choose “Terminate Employees”, choose “Bulk Upload” or “Select from the Employee List” to report employees’ cessation of employment.

 If you wish to report using paper forms, please click here to download and complete the relevant form(s) and submit by post (P.O.
-Box 98929, Tsim Sha Tsui Post Office), via email (forms@support.empf.org.hk), or in person at any of the eMPF Service Centres (click here for location details).
+Box 98929, Tsim Sha Tsui Post Office), via email (forms@support.empf.org.hk), or through drop-in box in any eMPF Service Centres.
+Please click here for the location details.
+You are strongly recommended to make an appointment in advance to save time queuing.

 If an employee has reached the retirement age of 65 but the employer has not yet reported the employee’s termination of employment, the eMPF Platform will follow up with the employer regarding the employee’s application for MPF accrued benefits withdrawal and Long Service Payment (LSP), if applicable.